 July 31st, 1970 my parents dropped a friend and me off at a trail head for the Appalachian Trail in Vermont.
 It was my (and his) first backpacking trip without adults, we were 13!
 It was planned to be a week long walk but we only made it one night after getting rained on, getting a bit damp and carrying packs that were way too heavy.

 It was the beginning of a lifelong obsession with walking into wild areas with everything I needed on my back.

 As kids we had grown up camping with my family, starting from before we could walk, so the outdoors was ingrained in us.
 There was Boy Scouts too, with monthly camping trips in all seasons where we would carry our packs and supplies into our camps, maybe a mile, but it was all really just car camping until that first trip.

-I figure I have about another fifteen years of good backpacking left before I have to start to consider slowing down.
+I figure I have about another ten years of good backpacking left before I have to start to consider slowing down.
 Too many places left to explore!